Mentorship Program

 Mentored by acclaimed illustrator and author Andrew Joyner.

-Garth Cochrane studied Visual Communications (Illustration) at the University of South Australia and has worked as an animator, freelance illustrator and videogame artist for clients including LucasArts, Warner
+Garth Cochrane studied Visual Communications (Illustration) at the University of South Australia and has worked as an animator, freelance illustrator and videogame artist for clients including LucasArts, Warner Brothers and Halfbrick.
+Now a passionate primary visual arts teacher, Garth brings his love of storytelling and creativity into the classroom every day.

 He was the winner of the 2025 Little Book Press Mentorship Program, and this debut picture book marks the exciting beginning of his journey as a children's book illustrator.